GenericMappingTools/gmt/doc/rst/source/nearneighbor.rst

 --------

-To create a gridded data set from the file seaMARCII_bathy.lon_lat_z using a 0.5 min grid, a 5 km search radius, using an octant search, and set empty nodes to -9999:
+To create a gridded data set from the file seaMARCII_bathy.lon_lat_z using a 0.5 min grid, a 5 km search radius, using an octant search with 100% sector coverage, and set empty nodes to -9999:

    ::

     gmt nearneighbor seaMARCII_bathy.lon_lat_z -R242/244/-22/-20 -I0.5m \
-                     -E-9999 -Gbathymetry.nc -S5k -N8
+                     -E-9999 -Gbathymetry.nc -S5k -N8/8

 To make a global grid file from the data in geoid.xyz using a 1 degree grid, a 200 km search radius, spherical distances, using an quadrant